-- A. If benefits are awarded by the Board, the carrier shall be responsible for reimbursing the claimant's medical expert's fees and associated court reporter's costs. - B. There is a limitation on claimant costs of \$2,000.00 for deposition testimony and \$3500.00 for a live appearance
+- A. The carrier may be responsible for reimbursing to the claimant the costs incurred by the claimant to have medical experts testify. - B. There is a limitation on claimant costs of \$2,000.00 for deposition testimony and \$3,500.00 for a live appearance.
+These maximums are subject to the discretion of the Board.